No MCI permission to VIMS for MBBS seats: Supreme Court upholds HC order

 Earlier this month, the Delhi High Court had upheld the Medical Council of India's (MCI) decision of not granting Venkateshwara Institute of Medical Sciences, the 3rd renewal of permission for admission of 4th batch of 150 MBBS students for the academic year 2019-20.

-The medical college had sought quashing of the May 31st order of the MCI by which the request of the medical college for grant of third renewal of permission to admit the fourth batch of 150 MBBS students for this academic year was disapproved and the MCI inspection May 13
+The medical college had sought quashing of the May 31st order of the MCI by which the request of the medical college for grant of third renewal of permission to admit the fourth batch of 150 MBBS students for this academic year was disapproved and the MCI inspection May 13th report.

 The medical institute had also sought that the MCI authorities be directed to issue Letter of Permission (LOP) to the medical college after considering the Surprise Compliance Verification Assessment of their own Assessors of MCI for grant of 3rd Renewal.